 Once the opening balance has been established, business owners must add net income, or the total profit after taxes and business expenses, in addition to owner contributions, or capital invested into the company during the accounting period.
 The result of this calculation represents the company’s total assets before subtracting liabilities.

-After adding net income and owner contributions to the opening balance, business owners must then subtract all losses incurred for the accounting period, including capital withdrawn by the owner to cover business expenses.
+After adding net income and owner contributions to the opening balance, business owners must then subtract all losses incurred for the accounting period, including owner withdrawals to cover business expenses.
 The result of this calculation represents the company’s total liabilities.